BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_R_code/R_Code/README.md

 R Code Overview:

-- This contains the R code that was used when combined with the data set (fasta file).
+- Contains the R code used to combine the data set (fasta file).